 Equipment has never been more powerful, whilst still being affordable, so you don’t have to spend a lot to get a lot.

-Minimise your costs whilst still getting a decent with just the following essentials.
+Minimise your costs whilst still getting a decent performance with just the following essentials.

 The hub of your studio is either your computer or laptop.